This article introduces the main XM SendSecure concepts and features from the user point of view.

 To securely receive files from trusted contacts, you may have the option to provide these contacts with a Secure Link, through which they will be able to create SafeBoxes on your behalf.

 If someone sends you files through a Secure Link, you become the Owner of the created SafeBox.
-You can then further manage the SafeBox and retrieve the files directly through your XM SendSecure Web Application.
+You can then further manage the SafeBox and retrieve the files directly through your XM SendSecure Web or Mobile App.

-All SafeBoxes you created and the ones in which you are intended to participate – except when you are a Guest – will appear in the SafeBox list available from your XM SendSecure Web Application.
+All SafeBoxes you created and the ones in which you are intended to participate – except when you are a Guest – will appear in your SafeBox list, which is available from your XM SendSecure Web or Mobile App.

 From there, you can browse the list in order to access their content and reply with new content.
 If you are the Owner or a Privileged Participant in a SafeBox, you can also monitor the SafeBox activity, manage participants and control the SafeBox life cycle.